WouterEekhout/django-unused-media/README.md

 # Acknowledgements

-This project is a fork of [akolpakov](https://github.com/akolpakov/django-unused-media), this project has an opt-in feature for cleaning up unused media files.
+This project is a fork of [akolpakov](https://github.com/akolpakov/django-unused-media), this project has an opt-in feature and places the files in quarantine first for cleaning up unused media files.

 # License
 [MIT licence](./LICENSE)